DrThomasAger/smile/README.md

 > [![☆ Star the repo](https://img.shields.io/github/stars/DrThomasAger/smile?style=social)](https://github.com/DrThomasAger/smile/stargazers) (: By [Dr. Thomas Ager](https://www.linkedin.com/in/drprompt?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)

+# Positive

+There's enough dismal despair in AI.
+We use happy emoticons only.
+If we can make even one prompt engineer happier, then this project is successful.

 # Maintainable

 In programming, we moved from  simple isolated scripts to organizational norms and common languages.